hanhanwu/Hanhan_Applied_DataScience/README.md

    * Param Tuning  - Pareto Front improves the efficiency, MADM find the optimal option

 ## Interpretating Machine Learning Model
+### [Interpretable Machine Learning][131]
+* It has summarized different methods in ML model interpretations, such as NN interpretation, model-agnostic interpretation, etc.
 ### Lime - Visualize feature importance for all machine learning models
 * Their GitHub, Examples and the Paper: https://github.com/marcotcr/lime
   * Interpretable: The explanation must be easy to understand depending on the target demographic